cecilitse/invoicer/README.md

 $ bin/invoicer generate
 ```

+This generates a PDF at the root directory of Invoicer.

 ## Preview

 Before generating an invoice PDF, you can have a preview of the document in a web browser.